Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Euler Equations for Dark Energy Fluids

 meaning that the total dark energy density can never reach $0$ if $w<0$.
 Eq.~(\ref{cont1}) and Eq.~(\ref{eul1}) can finally be written in the form:

 which we call \textit{quasi-conservative} in analogy with the conservative form of the Euler equations for baryonic fluids.
 In fact, in the case of a vanishing equation of state $w$ and sound speed $c_s$, Eqs.~(\ref{cont3}) and~(\ref{eul3}) reduce to the standard conservation laws of mass and momentum.
-Here we have intentionally written the friction terms due to the cosmic expansion on the right-hand side to distinguish the advection part of the Euler equations from non-advecting time-dependent source terms.
+Here, we have intentionally written the friction terms due to the cosmic expansion on the right-hand side to distinguish the advection part of the Euler equations from non-advecting time-dependent source terms.
 We have also assumed that $w$ and $c_s$ are constant in time.
-Relaxing this assumption only changes the source terms so that the derivations in the following sections are completely unaffected.
+Relaxing this assumption will introduce additional source terms.
+However, even if $c_s$ varies in time, this does not alter the form of the advection part of the Euler equations.
+Hence, the derivations presented hereafter remain valid also in this case.

+This system of equations gives a description of the gravitational dynamics of dark energy perturbations in the presence of other matter components provided a closure equation for the gravitational potential $\Phi$.
+This is given by the Poisson equation \citep[see e.g.][]{Sefusatti2011}:

+where $\rho_{tot}$ and $p_{tot}$ are the total energy density and pressure of all gravitating components.
+Similar to what is done in the case of cosmological hydrodynamical simulations of dark matter and baryons, the idea of simulating the clustering of dark matter and dark energy is to use the N-body method to solve the dynamics of dark matter particles and the hydrodynamical description given by given by Eq.~(\ref{cont3}) and (\ref{eul3}) to solve that of dark energy fluctuations, where the same total potential, sourced by matter and dark energy fluctuations, is used for both components.
+These equations can be implemented for example in cosmological N-body/hydro codes with an Adaptive Mesh Refinement (AMR) of the simulation volume in which the energy density and pressure of dark energy can be added to that of the matter density field on the same AMR grid before numerically solving the Poisson equation.